Rudra-23/BatchDB/README.md

 **Projections:**

 * Syntax: `get [q1] in the table [q2] where [q3] groupby col having [q3] sortby [q4];`
-* Optional clauses: groupby, having, sortby.
+* Optional clauses: where, groupby, having, sortby.
   * `groupby col`: Groups rows by the specified column.
   * `where [q3]` and `having [q3]`: Filters grouped rows based on the provided condition (having not allowed without groupby).
   * `sortby [q4]`: Sorts the result by specified columns and order (`asc` or `desc`).